gami-msft/xstorehackathon/TheBackBenchers/README.md

 * Teammates - Gaurav Mishra (gami@microsoft.com), Sneha Varma (snvarma@microsoft.com)

-## Program Details
+## Program Details (as they appear in demo)

-* Batch Delete
 * Create Million Blobs
-* List Million Blobs
+* List Million Blobs (sequential listing)
-* List Million Blobs Randomly
+* List Million Blobs Randomly (multi threaded)
+* Throttling
 * Page Blob Data Saver
-* Throttling
+* Batch Delete

 ## How To Run

-* Update the client credentials, storage account details in Helpers.cs
+* Update the details asked for in AccountDetails.xml file.
+* Open the .net project {Hackathon.csproj} in Visual Studio (>2017) and press Ctrl + F5 to launch the project.
+* Follow on screen instrauctions [We will ask you to select a problem number and run the same for you].
-* Enter the Problem id to execute the respective Sample Program:
+* Enter the Problem id to execute the respective sample program.
-   1 for CreateMillionBlobs
-   2 for ListMillion
-   3 for ListMillionRandom
-   4 for Throttling
-   5 for PageBlobDataSaver
-   6 for BatchDelete